White-fronted tern: Distribution and habitat

 White-fronted terns are found in New Zealand and Australia.
-Juveniles will occasionally migrate across to south-east Australia and the Northern parts of Tasmania.
+Juveniles will occasionally migrate across to south-east Australia and northern Tasmania.
 Breeding populations in Australia are only observed in the Bass Strait, on Flinders and Cape Barren Islands.

-They are the most abundant tern in New Zealand and live along the entire coastline.
+It is the most abundant tern in New Zealand, and lives along the entire coastline.
 In the North Island, there are significant populations from Auckland to the Bay of Plenty including the Coromandel Peninsula and they are widespread along the coast from Wellington, up towards Manawatu.
 In the South Island, they are a familiar sight in the Marlborough Sounds and along the east coast into Canterbury, Otago and Southland, where they can be seen year-round.
 Stewart Island also has flocks and breeding pairs throughout the year.
 Apart from the main coastline of New Zealand they also populate many of the smaller islands, with large numbers of breeding pairs observed on both the Chatham and the Auckland Islands.
 They seldom head inland, but there have been recordings of them in the Canterbury area, where they travel up the large braided rivers to feed and nest.